 What is happenening in the garden?

 Starting in October 2020, we carefully and sensitively deconstructed the existing and former farmyard buildings in the curved walled garden.
 These buildings were having a detrimental impact on the original eighteenth century curved wall.
 This work was necessary to ensure the brickwork did not continue to deteriorate and that this internationally significant garden is preserved for generations to come.
 This vital element of the conservation work has been made possible by the DCMS Culture Recovery Fund.
 We're very grateful to DCMS for supporting this project and allowing us to save 'Capability' Brown's final curved walled garden and the only one of its kind to survive the centuries intact.

 We've recently completed urgent repair work and conservation of the curved garden walls and now you can once again explore this unique space for yourself.

 Come and see the project unfold on your next visit and rediscover the gardens, whether it’s for health and wellbeing or encountering enchanting seasonal displays.
-Although much of our work has been put on hold for now, our long-term plan is to revive and reimagine the walled garden and pleasure grounds, developing the space to showcase creative arts, high horticulture and community engagement to create a 21st century vision for an 18th century garden.
+Our long-term plan is to revive and reimagine the walled garden and pleasure grounds, developing the space to showcase creative arts, high horticulture and community engagement to create a 21st century vision for an 18th century garden.